code-423n4/2022-09-nouns-builder-findings/data/indijanc-Q.md

 ## Overall impression
 The project looks well written and structured in terms of code and design.
-It's leveraging OpenZeppelin and of course NounsDAO, but the the rest of the project also looks well thought through and with security in mind.
+It's leveraging OpenZeppelin and of course NounsDAO, but the rest of the project also looks well thought through and with security in mind.
+I really liked the fact that the team deployed and offered to try the project out on a testnet.

 ## Received functions should be external
 [Treasury.sol L242](https://github.com/code-423n4/2022-09-nouns-builder/blob/main/src/governance/treasury/Treasury.sol#L242)